Grant-Nelson/PatiteParserDart/README.md

-# PatiteParserDart
+# PetiteParserDart

-Patite Parser is a simple parsing tool which can be configured to read different languages and structures.
+Petite Parser is a simple parsing tool which can be configured to read different languages and structures.

 This can be used to read complex data files, interpret scripts,